-The term ‘BME’ is often used as a time-saving short-cut instead of a more holistic description of the people concerned.
-The use of this term only serves to perpetuate racial inequality by maintaining White ethnic identity as privileged – since 'White' is never named as an identity, it continues to be normative so that people of colour only exist in a marginalised position that is de-centred by Whiteness.
+The term ‘BME’ is often used as a time-saving short-cut which serves to mask inequalities as they are experienced by different ethnic groups.
+The use of this term reinforces racial inequality by maintaining White ethnic identity as privileged – since 'White' is never named as an identity, it continues to be normative so that people of colour only exist in a marginalised position that is de-centred by Whiteness.

 The term ‘people of colour’ as used in the USA is preferred, because while it homogenises, it is inclusive to all non-White people and does not include ‘minority’ – a term that places non-Whites in a subordinate position to those racialized as White.

 An alternative term is ‘racialized minorities’.
 While also a term that homogenises, it draws attention to the fact that only non-Whites are racialized – and serves to highlight the discursive power of Whiteness.
 As such the term itself is a critique of Whiteness and therefore a form of resistance.

 The term ‘Black’ can also be used politically to refer to non-White groups as a unifying term and one that historically symbolises collective empowerment.